palewire/first-python-notebook/docs/_build_html/_sources/prerequisites/index.rst.txt

 Prologue: Prerequisites
 -----------------------

-Before you can begin, your computer needs the following tools installed and working to participate.
+Your computer needs the following tools installed and working to participate:

 .. toctree::
    :maxdepth: 1